Testimony

 The Lineage

-My mother originally went to Japan as a missionary to the deaf.
-To gain ministry experience, she went to work with Ivan Lee and his wife.
+My mother originally went to Japan as a single missionary.
+During her time in Japan, she went to work with Ivan Lee and his wife.
 There at that church she met my father, and they were married two years later.

 The youngest of three, I was born and raised on the mission field.
 When people ask me what language I began speaking first, I honestly don’t know!
 I am grateful for the unique opportunity to grow up in Japan.

-While I grew up in a Christian home, I did not come to truly trust Christ until I was a teenager.
+However, growing up in a Christian environment does not automatically make you a follower of Christ.
 At 5, I had “prayed the prayer,” but that was it.
 My hope and trust was in that prayer, not in the person of Jesus Christ.

-I remember trying to tell my co-workers about what I believed because it was the right thing to do.
-As I tried to tell them what I thought I believed, I realized that I didn’t know what I believed.
-True, I had a knowledge of the Bible including stories and verses, but it had never become a reality in my life.
+In my teenage years, I started working a part-time job in Japan. ¥As I tried to tell them what I thought I believed, I realized that I didn’t know what I believed.
+Knowledge of the Bible including stories and verses was there, but it had never become a reality in my life.
+Through a season of searching, I came to a personal faith in Christ.
 I am grateful to be able to now say that I am saved by the grace of God through Faith in Jesus Christ and Christ alone.
 Sola Fide!
 (Ephesians 2:8-9)

-As a freshman in college, I had my own plans.
-My plan was to study computer science, make video games, and maybe help out in a church somewhere.
-God, however, had different plans.
+As a freshman in college, my plan was to study computer science, make video games, and maybe help out in a church somewhere.
+But God had different plans.

 About Rosalie